scalar-labs/scalar-kubernetes/docs/BackupRDB.md

 # Back up an RDB in a Kubernetes environment

+This guide explains how to create a backup of a single relational database (RDB) that ScalarDB or ScalarDL uses in a Kubernetes environment.
+Please note that this guide assumes that you are using a managed database from a cloud services provider.

 If you have two or more RDBs that the [Multi-storage Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md) or [Two-phase Commit Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md) feature uses, you must follow the instructions in [Back up a NoSQL database in a Kubernetes environment](./BackupNoSQL.md) instead.

 ## Perform a backup